 This is the folder that I want to share.
 This folder contains a python project based on hand gesture recognition.
-Now I open a terminal and write the above mention command in it as shown in figure 2.
+Now I open a terminal and write the above mention command in it, as shown in figure 2.

 TCP in Python:

 In the 3rd line, we connect the socket with IP address and port.
-The connect function take the tuple of IP and port than we send the data by the send function.
+The connect function takes the tuple of IP and port than we send the data by the send function.
 It can only send the byte, so we have to convert it into bytes first.

-Now to run this app, we first have to run the server file and then client file.
+Now to run this app, we first have to run the server file and then the client file.

 UDP stands for user datagram protocol.
 It is similar to the TCP concerning coding in python; otherwise, it is different.
 To initialize the UDP, we have to give the parameters while initializing the socket class.
-In python UDP only a few bytes of data can be transferred, for a large piece of data it is not feasible, or you have to use multiple packets to send the data over UDP.
+In python UDP, only a few bytes of data can be transferred, for a large piece of data, it is not feasible, or you have to use multiple packets to send the data over UDP.